 6. What does the DBS card process look like?

-Most everyday people aren’t familiar with the DBS self-testing process, which is why we’ve created awesome video tutorials and digital instructions for providers and partners to share with patients and customers.
-We show users how to collect blood correctly for an overall positive self-testing experience through telemedicine services.
+Most everyday people aren’t familiar with the DBS self-testing process, which is why we’ve created video tutorials and digital instructions for providers to share with patients.
+We show patients how to collect blood for an overall positive self-testing experience through telemedicine services.

-- The user pricks his/her/their finger.
+- The patient pricks his/her/their finger.
 This person applies capillary blood to a filter paper, which dries the blood in a fibrous matrix.